XrizZ/GLFontRenderer/README.md

  - Font.cpp/.h - helper files
  - Texture.cpp/.h - helper files for loading a texture into GL memory
  - acutil_unicode.cpp/.h - AngelCode Tool Box Library, just used for UTF16 encoding, nothing else.. could be cut if not wanted
+ - SDF_Font.frag/.vert - shader files for enabling use of SDL fonts

 # Working Principle
 The DrawString function call does the following: receives string → parses string → creates list of quads → draws list of quads.
 All this is done in the fixed function pipeline of OpenGL.
 Thanks to "draw lists" this is of similar performance as the OpenGL 2.0+ way of rendering (benchmarked).